Jacky-Mo/UnitTest.TestBuilder.Core/README.md

 #### How to use
-1. Create a TestBuilder class that inherits from the one of the following TestBuilder abstract classes
+1. Create a TestBuilder class that inherits from the one of the following Builder abstract classes

 - [UnitTest.TestBuilder.Moq](https://github.com/Jacky-Mo/UnitTest.TestBuilder.Moq)
 - [UnitTest.TestBuilder.FakeItEasy](https://github.com/Jacky-Mo/UnitTest.TestBuilder.FakeItEasy)